skmpf/portfolio/README.md

 ## TO DO

 - Spend some time to replace the image assets by using higher quality screenshots and device mockups.
-- Implement Matomo on my Raspberry Pi for the fun of it.